zahlenhelfer/zahlenhelfer.github.io/_posts/2020-06-21-Hello-World.md

 ---
 layout: post
-title: It has to start somewhere...
+title: It has to start somewhere...or just Hello World
 ---

 > It has to start somewhere

 > It has to start sometime

 > What better place than here

 > What better time than now

 > All hell can't stop us now

 -- **correct,** Rage Against The Machine Song Guerrilla Radio.